bharvesh18/mira-ai-login-page/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+to check out the login page http://localhost:3000/login to check out the follow up questions page http://localhost:3000/input-form

 ## Learn More

 To learn more about Next.js, take a look at the following resources: